-I know I’m making it sound terribly abstract and this sprawling picture—which I had the pleasure of seeing in the Hollywood ArcLight’s Cinerama Dome—tends to sound like a flight of fancy, which is probably why it’s taken so long to make.
-Leave it to the able Kennedy/Marshall Company to produce the F. Scott Fitzgerald story adaptation for the screen.
-Their work—and Frank and Kathleen Kennedy Marshall always make daring choices—is Hollywood at its best.
+This sprawling picture—which I had the pleasure of seeing in the Hollywood ArcLight’s Cinerama Dome—tends to sound like a flight of fancy, which is probably why it’s taken so long to make.
+Leave it to the able Kennedy Marshall Company to produce the F. Scott Fitzgerald story adaptation for the screen.
+Their work—and Frank Marshall and Kathleen Kennedy make daring choices—represents Hollywood at its best.

 The Curious Case of Benjamin Button is another example.
 The movie’s packed, not overstuffed.
 From the birth of a child with cataracts, abandoned at an old people’s home and taken in by a kind, steely Christian to a swirling seastorm during the daughter’s hospital visit, story and pictures open and close, again, and again, yielding learned trades, opening nights, patriotic proclamations and everything from Ivanhoe and Rudyard Kipling references to tattoos, tugboats and rocket ships.
 In between, there are missed opportunities, fresh insights, and majestic scenes, making Benjamin Button an opulent gesture toward what Hollywood, sadly, lacks: the larger than life—elegant, colorful and the opposite sensibility of No Country for Old Men.

 Through makeup and effects, Brad Pitt as Button, whose blood father makes a fortune from making buttons, and Cate Blanchett, who plays the woman with whom Benjamin falls in love, age backward and forward, respectively, until they meet in the middle and enjoy their bliss.
-Given his unique condition, their relationship is limited, and this is less to say that love and happiness are fleeting than it is that one can’t evade reality, so one mustn’t try—better to make the most of it.
+Given his unique condition, their relationship is limited, and this is less to say that love and happiness are fleeting than it is to show that one cannot evade reality, so one mustn’t try—it is better to make the most of it.

 That’s it, really, which is simple and utterly engrossing in Mr. Fincher’s hands and he has previously worked with Pitt (on the gruesome serial killer movie, Se7en) and created several of the most striking, evocative music videos (“Freedom ’90” for George Michael and Madonna’s better Nineties shorts, including “Vogue” and “Oh Father”).
 The images—the eerie aftermath of battle, a quiet coastal outpost, a ballerina in motion and the spectator who gazes upon her—are splendid.